 Meeting Marty the Martlet at my first hockey game!
-Laughing out loud at the Gerts
+Laughing out loud at the Gerts Comedy Night!
+Celebrating Holi at Cafe Campus!

-SACHA DELOUVRIEI he/him/il VP External external@ssmu.ca
+SACHA DELOUVRIEF he/him/il VP External external@ssmu.ca

 Bachelor of Arts, double-majoring in political science and international development